 In February 2016, the FASB issued guidance that requires companies to present assets and liabilities arising from leases on the consolidated balance sheets.
-This new standard establishes a right-of-use model that requires a lessee to record a right-of-use asset and a corresponding lease liability on the consolidated balance sheets for all leases with terms longer than 12 months.
+The updated standard aims to increase transparency and comparability among organizations by requiring lessees to recognize lease assets and lease liabilities on the balance sheet and requiring disclosure of key information about leasing arrangements.
 This standard will be effective for us on January 1, 2019, and is to be applied using a modified retrospective approach.
 Early adoption is permitted.
 We are evaluating the potential impact of adopting this new accounting guidance.